-Philippi, where Paul spent time in a jail cell, was a city in eastern Macedonia established by King Philip II of Macedon.
+What is referred to as Paul's Philippian jail cell is located in a city in eastern Macedonia established by King Philip II of Macedon.
 The king started the city in 356 B.C., the same year his son and heir to the throne Alexander III (also known as Alexander the Great) was born.
-The objective of founding the town was to take control of the neighboring gold mines and to establish a garrison at a strategic passage.
+The objective of founding Philippi was to take control of the neighboring gold mines and to establish a garrison at a strategic passage.

-Paul's time in this jail cell occurred during his second missionary journey.
+Paul's time in the Philippian jail cell occurred during his second missionary journey.
 In Troas he sees a vision of a man in Macedonia (Greece) asking for help (Acts 16:8 - 9).
 He, Silas and others immediately set sail for Neapolis.
 From Neapolis they travel to Philippi.

-25. But about midnight, Paul and Silas were praying and singing praises to God, and the prisoners were listening to them; 26.
-And suddenly there was a great earthquake, so great that the foundations of the prison were shaken; and immediately all the doors opened, and the bonds of all were loosed.
-27. When the jailer awoke from his sleep and saw the doors of the prison open, he drew a sword and was about to kill himself, supposing that the prisoners had escaped, 28.
-But Paul called out with a loud voice, saying, "Do not harm yourself; for we are all here."
-29. And after asking for lights, he rushed in and fell down trembling before Paul and Silas.
+When the jailer awoke from his sleep and saw the doors of the prison open, he drew a sword and was about to kill himself, supposing that the prisoners had escaped, But Paul called out with a loud voice, saying, "Do not harm yourself; for we are all here."
+And after asking for lights, he rushed in and fell down trembling before Paul and Silas.

 And when he had brought them out, he said, "Sirs, what must I do, that I may be saved?"
-31. Then they said, "Believe in the Lord Jesus Christ, and you shall be saved, you and your household."
-32. And they spoke the Word of the Lord to him, and to all those in his house.
-33. And he took them in that hour of the night, and washed their wounds; and he and all his household were immediately baptized.
-(Acts 16:25 - 33, HBFV)
+Then they said, "Believe in the Lord Jesus Christ, and you shall be saved, you and your household."
+And they spoke the Word of the Lord to him, and to all those in his house.
+And he took them in that hour of the night, and washed their wounds; and he and all his household were immediately baptized (Acts 16:25 - 33, HBFV).

-Interestingly, Paul wrote several of his epistles from a prison jail cell.
+Interestingly, Paul wrote several of his epistles from a prison jail cell like the one in Philippi.
 He penned the books of Ephesians, Philippians, Colossians and Philemon during his first Roman imprisonment from 61 to 63 A.D.
 He also wrote his last known letter, an epistle to his good friend and traveling companion Timothy (2Timothy), while during his final Roman imprisonment in 67 A.D.